 Did you know that all pumpkins are edible?
 Yes – It’s true!
-All those pumpkins you styled on your dining table and on your front porch display don’t have to go to waste.
-Bring them in from outside before the weather starts freezing and turn them into yummy treats!
+All those pretty pumpkins you styled on your dining table and on your front porch display don’t have to go to waste.
+Bring them in from outside before the weather starts freezing and then turn them into delicious yummy treats!

-Pour your batter into your pan and pop it in the oven for 25-30 minutes.
+Pour your pumpkin batter into your pan and pop it in the oven for 25-30 minutes.
 Keep in mind the color of your mixture is going to depend on what type of pumpkin you used.
 Mine was a light green heirloom pumpkin so my mixture is more yellow than bright orange.